-During 2019, the Association continued buying and selling loan participations within the System.
+During 2020, the Association continued buying and selling loan participations within the System.
 This provided a means for the Association to spread credit concentration risk and realize non-patronage sourced interest and fee income, which strengthens our capital position.
-The following table shows a decrease in purchased loan volume, and an increase in sold loan volume.
+The following table shows an increase in purchased loan volume, and a decrease in sold loan volume.